stoplightio/spectral/docs/guides/5-custom-functions.md

 <!-- theme: warning -->

 > Ideally linting should always be deterministic, which means if it's run 10 times it should return the same results 10 times.
-To ensure this is the case, please refrain from introducing any logic that is prone to non-deterministic behavior.
-Examples of this might be contacting an external service you have no control over, or that is unstable, or that changes the way it responds over time.
+To ensure this is the case, refrain from introducing any logic that's prone to non-deterministic behavior.
+Examples of this might be contacting an external service you have no control over, or that's unstable, or that changes the way it responds over time.
-> While it may seem tempting to have a function that does so, the primary use case is to support libraries that makes async fs calls or exchange information, i.e. obtaining a dictionary file, with a locally running server, etc.
+> While it may seem tempting to have a function that does so, the primary use case is to support libraries that makes `async fs` calls or exchange information, such as obtaining a dictionary file, with a locally running server, etc.

 **functions/dictionary.js**